siberr01/psykodentopat_exam/data/codebook_revision_notes.md

 **Reason for change:**
 - `1gender` variable was a duplicate of the original gender variable
-- `month` and `year` variable was unessasary information for our analyes
+- `month` and `year` variable was unnecessary information for our analysis
 -  The variables for registration of cough and throatpain at different timepoints was removed in the tidying prosess, turning the dataset into longer formate.
 See "New variables" - section.

 ---